Cooking With Bliss

 • Kosher salt

-• Securely wrapping your chuck roast in foil will trap in the moisture and will not cause your roast to dry out as it cooks low and slow.
+Wrapping the chuck roast in heavy duty foil will help it retain moisture and will prevent it from drying out as it cooks low and slow.

-• As the fat renders, it will naturally baste your grilled chuck roast causing it to become more tender and juicy and the foil acts as a vessel for collecting the delicious juices.
+As the fat renders, it will naturally baste your meat causing it to become more tender and juicy.
+The foil also acts as a vessel for collecting the delicious juices.

-For this recipe, I waited for my grill to set to 325 degrees at which point I placed my chuck roast wrapped in foil over indirect heat.
-Eventually the temperature of the grill decreased to 200 degrees which was perfectly fine since my roast needed to cook low and slow.
+When the grill set to 325 degrees, I placed the chuck roast that was wrapped in foil over indirect heat.
+Eventually the temperature of the grill dropped to 200 degrees which was perfectly fine since my roast needed to cook low and slow.
+So, don't worry if the temperature of your grill drops.

 At the 3 hour mark, I removed my grilled chuck roast from the foil and placed it over direct heat to sear.

-Please refer to the internal temperature below to gauge how you like your chuck roast cooked.
-Use an instant read meat thermometer by inserting it into the thickest part of the roast while avoiding any fat if possible.
+This is done by inserting the meat thermometer into the thickest part of the roast while avoiding any fat if possible.

 • Rare: 120 - 125 degrees F (center is bright pink and pink towards exterior)